Digital sovereignty - a trend in Europe, sparked by Microsoft.

 Jurisdiction trumps everything

-In the light of all this, the ICC incident has just put the final nail in the coffin.
+In the light of all this, the confession by the Microsoft lawyer and the ICC incident have just put the final nail in the coffin.
 It reveals a deeper truth, one that Europeans must start acting upon!

 Jurisdiction trumps geography.
 It doesn’t matter if your servers are in Frankfurt, Rome, or Paris – if your provider is subject to foreign law, so is your data.